ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: METHOD

 \subsection{Overview}

-In CRNNet, there are two cruicial parts, the first part is a path generator\( G_\theta \), the path generator is used to generate a list of ICD paths, the ICD paths will be seen as the classification result for the given EHR $x$, in the path generator\( G_\theta \), firstly, a EHR encoder generate a feature representation using convolutional neraul network and a token embedding matrix $I^{n*d}$ where $n$ represents the count of the token while $d$ represents embedding matrix's dimension.
+In ComplicaCode, there are two crucial parts, the first part is a path generator\( G_\theta \), the path generator is used to generate ICD path, the ICD path will be seen as the classification result for the given EHR text $x$, in the path generator\( G_\theta \), firstly, a EHR encoder extract feature representation for EHR text $x$ using convolutional neraul network and a token embedding matrix $I^{n*d}$ where $n$ represents the count of the token while $d$ represents embedding matrix's dimension.
 Then, we propose a EHR-ICD fusion module, to combine the information of previous generated code, EHR embedding.
 To consider the long-short term relation, we leverage LSTM module to generate the probability of every code at each timestamp and choose the code with largest probability as the code at each timestamp, finally, a copy module is used to help with finding the complication disease based on the preceding code $c_{t-1}$.
 We use the probability given by LSTM and copy module as the classification result.
 The length of LSTM is a preset hyper-parameter.
+Overall, the goal of our proposed model is to predict the ICD codes from discharge summaries in electronic health record.

 To classify whether the code path generated by the path generator \( G_\theta \) is a feasible code path, we apply the idea of GAN to design a path discriminator \( D_\phi \), which output a probability score \( r_t \), \( r_t \) means the probability of truth of the generated path.
 The input of \( D_\phi \) is the embedding of EHR \( x \), and the ICD path is generated by path generator\( G_\theta \).
 By the way, we split the ICD path generated by path generator\( G_\theta \) into $t$ parts, where $t$ is the valid codes number in the path, so that we can enlarge the sample number fed into the \( D_\phi \).
 This path discriminator helps to better train the path generator, and updated in a certain round.